prideout/snowy/README.md

 TODO items after open source release

+  arbitrary rotation
+  reduce_colors and to_svg
+  io can have create_movie
+    heat wave example
+    brownian loop zoom example
-  io can have generate_gallery for making HTML, and optional forced width/height/filter arbitrary rotation height field AO
+  io can have generate_gallery for making HTML, and optional forced width/height/filter height field AO
   CPCF's
   variable radius blur (radius multiplier is a fn not a constant)